JasonMGross/JasonMGross.github.io/README.md

 ### Objectives Review

-&emsp; The final administrative script can be run on any MySQL database server to create the components necessary to support the application.
+&emsp; The final SQL script can be run on any MySQL database server to create the components necessary to support the application.
 Migrating the server to other hardware would be a trivial matter of running this script on the destination server and copying over the data tables from the previous server.
 This demonstrates my ability to use innovative skills and techniques to implement a complete database solution for the .NET weight tracking application.

 &emsp; The library of secured stored procedures was designed to provide all of the database functionality for the .NET weight tracking application and does so completely independent of the client software.
 This makes the client extremely light on resource utilization as the database handles the bulk of the processing.
 This solution demonstrates my ability to solve problems in storing/accessing/modifying data in a client/server model.

 &emsp; I addressed two potential design flaws related to security.
 The first was the user account used by the application.
 By restricting access to only execute select stored procedures, the compromised credentials could do far less damage than an account with access to the data tables and permissions to view the stored procedure code.
-Additionally, using prepared statements in the stored procedures makes them inherently secure and less susceptible to SQL Injection attacks.
+Additionally, using prepared statements in the stored procedures makes them intrinsically secure and less susceptible to SQL Injection attacks.

-&emsp; The final database creation script is logically segmented and fully commented detailing the functionality of each SQL statement and the reasoning behind them.
+&emsp; The database script is logically segmented and fully commented detailing the functionality of each SQL statement and the reasoning behind them.
 This demonstrates my ability to clearly articulate my ideas to other developers that will need to evaluate or modify the code in the future.
 The following excerpt is a full stored procedure for updating the user’s target weight.
-It is presented in its entirety to demonstrate the concise commenting throughout the script.
+It is presented in its entirety to demonstrate the concise commenting and structure throughout.

 ````sql